 I like Brits!
 They are polite.
 Or I am too naive to understand that they are polite not because they like you, but because they have lots of patience with people from other countries.
 They might think you are stupid, but they won’t show it to you.
 They will definitely speak about you with other colleagues when you are not around though.
-One my English colleague told me once, that most of the Europeans sound rude to them.
+One of my English colleagues told me once, that most of the Europeans sound rude to them.
 I think that’s because we don’t like small talks so much like you do!
-I like Brits, because they are trained that English is a second language for the most of the world and most of them are trying to speak clearly, but… Some of them hate colleagues from other countries and they don’t care that nobody understands them.
+I like Brits because most of them understand that English is a second language for the rest of the world and most of them are trying to speak clearly, but… Some of them avoid colleagues from other countries and they don’t care that nobody understands them.
 Actually, they care – they are indignant that not all their colleagues understand them.
-I think this hate comes from the fact, that people from other countries take Brits’ jobs.
 Englishmen looooove meetings.
 I guess, meetings for English people are like flowers for me 🙂 They can have meetings all day long.
 All days in a row.
 They speak a lot!
 And their small talks – oh gosh, blah blah blah.
-I don’t know when they are working, because for me personally some meetings kill my time and I have to work overtime to do everything on time.
-The funny thing are chats.
-In most of the cultures you say “Hi” once per day no matter if it’s virtual or real environment, but Brits say “hi” every 3 minutes in chat or with every new topic!
-Why do they do that?
+The funny thing is chats.
+In most of the cultures you say “Hi” once per day no matter if it’s a virtual or real environment, but Brits say “hi” every 3 minutes in an online chat or with every new topic!
+Why is that?

 Danes – mysterious people.
 I’m not yet sure if they are very good or very bad!
 Most of my colleagues say that it’s difficult to work with Danes because of their laziness.
 You are lucky to find Dane at work if it’s 15:30!
-And if it’s Friday, you won’t find them in the office since lunch time!
-They need to go home earlier because of kids, dogs, cats, neighbors, fests, train schedule, wife, etc. But that’s what my colleagues say.
-I was lucky enough to work with really hard working Danes who are really dedicated and smart people!
-However, I really haven’t seen a Dane working extra hours.
-Their personal life is the most important and yeah… why the hell not?!
+And if it’s Friday, you won’t find them in the office since lunchtime!
+They need to go home earlier because of kids, dogs, cats, neighbors, fests, train schedules, wife, etc. Their personal life is the most important and yeah… of course it is!

 Germans.
 They are real fighters!
 I have worked with Germans a lot lately and I guess that’s why I’m tired now!!!
-If you have a few Germans in your meeting, prepare for some hot discussions, couple of fights.
-Some of them are diligent and those who are not – like to be demanding and pointing fingers to others.
-Anyway, these guys are really “hands on” kind of people!
+If you have a few Germans in your meeting, prepare for some hot discussions and a couple of fights.
+Some of them are diligent and those who are not – like to demand and point fingers to others.
+Anyway, these guys are really “hands-on” kind of people!

 Swedes are talkers!
 Like Brits they like meetings.
-They do not prepare proposals, offers, etc. First thing they want to do is a meeting!
+They do not prepare proposals, offers, etc. The first thing they want to do is a meeting!
 Only after talks, coffees, chats, lunch and talks again they make a deal and go home.
 Oh, and they really want you to learn Swedish!